Azure/ACE_Azure_ML/README.md

 > **Note:** Anomaly detection can also be performed on unstructured data.
 One example is to detect unusual behavior in videos, like a car driving on a sidewalk, or violation of safety protocols on a manufacturing floor.
 If you are interested in this use case, please go to this repo: [https://github.com/Microsoft/MLOps_VideoAnomalyDetection](https://github.com/Microsoft/MLOps_VideoAnomalyDetection)

-# Creating a lab environment

-Please go to [this page](set_up_lab_environment.md) for instructions on how to set up your lab environment.
-You must follow these instructions whether you are being provided with a lab account or intend to use your own.

 # Agendas

 Please go to [this page](agendas/README.md) to find alternative agendas around the above use-cases.